caru/StenoTutor/README.md

 * Download [the repository zip file](https://github.com/caru/StenoTutor/archive/master.zip) in a directory of your choice.
 * Extract the folder corresponding to your system on your hard drive.
 For example, if you use Linux 32-bit, extract the folder named "application.linux32/"
 * Optionally tweak session.properties in "data/" subdirectory.
 * Run Plover (it must be version 2.4.x).
-It can be disabled, but it must be running.
+It must be running and enabled to properly capture its translated output.

 1. Linux -
 Make "StenoTutor" script executable, either on command line (chmod +x StenoTutor) or by right-clicking it and changing file permissions.
 Finally, run StenoTutor either from command line (./StenoTutor) or by double-clicking it.